warewulf/warewulf/userdocs/contents/profiles.rst

 The ``role-compute`` profile includes ``network`` and ``slurmd``, with each of those defining configurations specific to those services.
 The resulting profile list will be ``network, role-compute, slurmd`` and they will be merged in that order.

 While the sorted profile list merging guarantees the order and makes the outcome deterministic when multiple profiles define the same settings, it's recommended to organize profiles in such a way that no two profiles define the same settings.
-This is also a good practive for overlays, e.g. never have two overlays control or generate the same files.
-Although it's not an error to do this in either case, it greatly reduces confusion when the resulting node config has an unexpected value.
+This is also a good practice for overlays, e.g. never have two overlays control or generate the same files.
+Although it's not an error to do this in either case, it greatly reduces confusion when the resulting node config or overlay produced files have an unexpected value or outcome.

 In the previous example, we set a single node to have two profile configurations.
 We can also overwrite configurations as follows: